 Plant successionally so that as one variety comes to an end another one takes its place to keep borders looking full.

-Think seasonally by adding bulbs for spring and autumn color, and ornamental grasses for a mix of golds in autumn, as well as keeping the evergreen 'bones' going for year round color and structure.
+Think seasonally by adding bulbs for spring and fall color, and ornamental grasses for a mix of golds in fall, as well as keeping the evergreen 'bones' going for year round color and structure.

 Robinson and Jekyll were key in helping to define the planting aesthetic for borders that still forms the blueprint for English garden design today.
 They led the movement away from the structured planting favored by Victorians and instead combined perennials in deep borders to create naturalistic looking long-lasting displays.